 Many VMers also use acupressure dizzy relief like Seabands.
 These little magical wrist bracelets really do help to relieve the nausea that holds hands with dizziness.
 When vertigo strikes, I can’t stand to see the spinning so I like to keep a blackout mask on hand.
 If it’s mild dizziness easing the light with migraine glasses helps me.
 Pro-tip…if you can afford to, buy multiples of necessary strategies that work for you.
 I have things tucked away in a basket at home, in my desk drawer at work, under my car seat etc. so I always have one where I need it.

 I also use supplements to help dampen dizziness.
 If I’m home I reach for Life Flo magnesium chloride flakes and soak my feet in them using a warming bubbly foot spa for about an hour.
 They always help to kick out dizziness that ramps up due to over stimulation during the day.
 When I’m away from home I use Pure Encapsulations magnesium capsules and Life Flo magnesium lotion.
 I use their body wash too!
 Magnesium is naturally calming and when I’m dizzy, I can’t get enough of it.
 This is one the strategy that helps me so much that I really hope you try it.
 Just know all forms of magnesium are not the same.
 They have varying absorption rates and some are energizing while others are calming.
-Learn more about magnesium in this blog by The Dizzy Cook here.
+Learn more about magnesium in our wonderful article by Danielle Aberman.

 Cold and Hot Packs